Key Takeaways

 Smart Technology for Efficient Climate Control

 Smart mini-split thermostats and smart thermostats for central HVAC systems have useful features that help save energy, which is beneficial for the environment.
-One handy feature is the ability to change the temperature in your home from anywhere using your phone.
-So, if your plans change and you are not home, you can turn down the AC to save energy.
+One convenient feature is the ability to adjust your home’s temperature from anywhere using your phone.
+If your plans change and you are not home, you can reduce the AC to save energy.
 You may also control the thermostat to adjust temperatures during the day, such as raising it when you’re away, to reduce the amount of time your air conditioner runs and how much electricity it consumes.

 Equip your HVAC system with smart features and achieve the perfect balance between comfort & savings.